 SSU PD dispatch then issues a Timely Warning over the Everbridge mass notification network (Tiger Alert System).
-The Chief and Deputy Chief also have access to send a message via
+The Chief and Assistant Chief also have access to send a message via

 Everbridge.
 Information that could personally identify the victim of a crime will not be included in a Timely Warning.
-Please visit https://www.savannahstate.edu/publict-safety/everbridge for additional information.
+Please visit Everbridge - Emergency alerts (savannahstate.edu) for additional information.